 Next Generation Sequencing – targeted gene panels

-We use custom designed Agilent SureSelect Target Enrichment which allows detection of base substitutions (SNVs), small insertions and deletions (indels) and partial/whole gene deletions and duplications (CNVs) (PMID 23771172).
+We use custom designed Twist Biosciences Target Enrichment which allows detection of base substitutions (SNVs), small insertions and deletions (indels) and partial/whole gene deletions and duplications (CNVs) (PMID 23771172).
 Test sensitivity is >99% (CI 95%) for SNVs/ indels and >95% (CI 95%) for CNVs.

-Targeted gene panel tests (see tables for full list of gene panels) are available for monogenic diabetes, hyperinsulinism, spondylocostal dysotosis, eye movement disorders, holoprosencephaly, pontocerebellar hypoplasia, porencephaly, gastrointestinal atresia and a comprehensive range of endocrine disorders.
-Please click links to see further information or go to the full list of panels with gene details.
+Targeted gene panel tests (see all available tests including panels here) are available for monogenic diabetes, hyperinsulinism, spondylocostal dysotosis, holoprosencephaly, pontocerebellar hypoplasia, porencephaly, gastrointestinal atresia and a comprehensive range of endocrine disorders.
+Please click links to see further information, or a full list of panels with gene details is available on request.
 We also provide bespoke gene panel tests (click here to view our exome sequencing services).

 These panels will identify the same types of mutations detected by Sanger sequencing and can detect large deletions or duplications previously identified by a separate dosage assay .
 The test sensitivity is estimated at >97.5% (95% CI).
 Balanced translocations, inversions and intronic mutations located outside splice sites will not be detected.
 Sequence analysis includes the coding exons and flanking intronic regions (50 bp upstream to 10 bp downstream of each exon).
 There are some parts of the human genome that are not amenable to next generation sequencing; these include repetitive sequences and extremely GC-rich regions.
 Regions with <20 reads per base will be analysed using Sanger sequencing if indicated by the patient’s phenotype.
 Confirmation of mutations identified by tNGS is undertaken by Sanger sequencing, MLPA or droplet digital PCR (ddPCR).